-Annex 1, insert new paragraphs 5.6.1. and 5.6.2., to read:
+Annex 1, insert new paragraphs 5.6.1. to 5.6.3., to read:

 - "5.6.
 Vehicle is equipped with an ADS: yes/no - 5.6.1.
 If applicable, description of the disconnection or disablement of the steering control while an ADS feature is active: - 5.6.2.
-For vehicles of categories X and Y, description of the operation of the manual steering control, if fitted:"
+For vehicles of categories X and Y, description of the operation of the manual steering control, if fitted: - 5.6.3.
+Description of the specifications defined by the manufacturer according to paragraph 5.8.6.3. (i.e. the sequence(s) of manoeuvres that can be performed under failure conditions):"